 When deciding which positions are to be made redundant, you should make decisions based on objective criteria regarding the organisation’s current and future needs.
 This includes maintaining the right competencies after the restructure to achieve your business goals.

-Ensure that you retain and engage high performers within core functions.
-It will be worthwhile to think about who adds value and who is hard to replace.
+Ensure that you retain and engage high value roles within core functions.
+It will be worthwhile to think about which add value and which are hard to replace.

 3. Protect your bottom line and brand

 The message an organisation communicates when making redundancies affects the brand and the impacts may stick for a long time.
 Therefore, remember to treat former employees with fairness and respect.
 This will help you retain your reputation as a caring employer and make it easier to recruit new employees when conditions improve.

 4. Communicate regularly

 You should tell employees what you know when you know it.
 Providing them with accurate information and the dignity they deserve can help them to come to terms with the situation more easily.